scala/scala3/docs/_spec/03-types.md

                     |  ‘(’ [ ParamType {‘,’ ParamType } ] ‘)’
 ```

-The type ´(T_1 , \ldots , T_n) \Rightarrow U´ represents the set of function
+The type ´(T_1, ..., T_n) \Rightarrow U´ represents the set of function
-values that take arguments of types ´T_1 , \ldots , Tn´ and yield
+values that take arguments of types ´T_1, ..., Tn´ and yield
 results of type ´U´.
 In the case of exactly one argument type
 ´T \Rightarrow U´ is a shorthand for ´(T) \Rightarrow U´.
 An argument type of the form ´\Rightarrow T´